 A lot of work has been done on the role of FDI policy innovation and productivity benefits for the host country firms.
-FDI influences both competition and contagion conditions as MNC entry adds to competition in the market and at the same time the knowledge that is brought in creates spillover potential.
-There is evidence in some of the earlier studies to show that the nature of contagion and competition effects vary with type of FDI (greenfield, brownfield, M&A or other); type of MNC ownership (wholly owned subsidiary, joint venture or equity alliance); 'hierarchy' of activity in which the MNC is involved (R&D facility, contract R&D, manufacturing, marketing & distribution etc.); technology intensity of the sector (hi-tech or low tech); and the nature of technology flows embodied or disembodied, tacit or codified).
-(Meyer, 2003) Empirical results on the impact of the characteristics of FDI, however, have not been always consistent.
+FDI influences both competition and contagion conditions as MNC entry adds to competition in the market and at the same time, the knowledge that is brought in creates spillover potential.
+There is evidence in some of the earlier studies to show that the nature of contagion and competition effects vary with the type of FDI (greenfield, brownfield, M&A, or other); the type of MNC ownership (wholly owned subsidiary, joint venture, or equity alliance); 'hierarchy' of activity in which the MNC is involved (R&D facility, contract R&D, manufacturing, marketing and distribution, etc.); technology intensity of the sector (hi-tech or low tech); and the nature of technology flows (embodied or disembodied, tacit, or codified) (Meyer, 2003).
+Empirical results on the impact of the characteristics of FDI, however, have not been always consistent.11

-In recent years, while some studies on the role of FDI in technology transfer and spillovers suggest that the impact is somewhat unclear (Iwasaki and Tokunaga, 2016; Crespo and Fontoura, 2007), others argue that FDI inflows increase R&D and innovative activities in host countries.
-(Erdal and Gocer, 2015) Still others suggest that the impact of FDI depends on the nature of linkages (backward, horizontal, forward), absorptive capacity, technology gap (referred to above), and institutional characteristics.
-(Gorodnichenko, Svejnar and Terrel, 2014) There is also evidence to show that the impact of FDI on technology spillovers varies with time; it is initially negative but has a permanent positive effect over time.
-(Merlevevede, Schoors and Spatareanu, 2014) Proximity of domestic firms to MNCs also helps.
-(Wang and Wu, 2016) An interesting recent study using data on US MNC affiliates shows that the distribution of FDI in R&D differs from that of general FDI, but increasing technology spillovers.
-Other studies tend to show opposite results (Johansson and Loof, 2005)
+In recent years, while some studies on the role of FDI in technology transfer and spillovers suggest that the impact is somewhat unclear (Crespo & Fontoura, 2007; Iwasaki & Tokunaga, 2016), others argue that FDI inflows increase R&D and innovative activities in host countries (Erdal & Gocer, 2015).
+Still others suggest that the impact of FDI depends on the nature of linkages (backward, horizontal, forward), absorptive capacity, technology gap (referred to previously), and institutional characteristics (Gorodnichenko, Svejnar, & Terrel, 2014).
+There is also evidence to show that the impact of FDI on technology spillovers varies with time; it is initially negative but has a permanent positive effect over time (Merlevede, Schoors, & Spatareanu, 2014).
+Proximity of domestic firms to MNCs also helps (Wang & Wu, 2016).
+An interesting recent study using data on US-based MNC affiliates shows that the distribution of FDI in R&D differs from that of general FDI.
+It also shows that increasing value addition by MNCs predicts more foreign investment in R&D in the future.
+In other words, FDI in R&D is an upgrade decision (Wellhausen, 2013).